 This disruption in my life actually led me to re-examine who I was.
 As a result, I transitioned to my current career, in which I am so much more fulfilled, and which aligns so much more fully with my truth.
 If I look back at it now – that moment of disruption was a gift given to me!

 Disruptions are normal in our lives.
 What is important is how we respond to them.
 We can choose Change, which involves known outcomes, or we can choose Transition, which can form the basis of transformational growth.
 Along the way it is important to acknowledge our emotions – as they serve as important guides on our path towards true fulfillment.

 About the Author:

-Kavita Ahuja is a Certified Life Transitions & Core Energy Coach, dedicated to advancing the personal growth and inner power of women in midlife.
-She is an Entrepreneur and Founder of Power Purpose Play, a Global Platform that brings women together for learning & community.
+Kavita Ahuja is a Certified Women’s Career and Life Transitions Coach, dedicated to empowering women to transition into work and a life that aligns with their strengths, passions, and values.
+Her mission is to guide women towards wild fulfillment, happiness, and success.
+She is an Entrepreneur and Founder of It’s My Time Now Career & Life Transitions Coaching.
 She is the Host and Visionary behind the successful Podcast, “The Midlife Reinvention”, a course creator and facilitator, an accomplished writer, and an expert on how to navigate midlife transitions.